medialab/minet/docs/cli.md

                                 AMP urls when normalizing url.
 Defaults to `True`.
   --platform-aware              Whether url parsing should know about some
-                                specififc platform such as Facebook, YouTube
+                                specific platform such as Facebook, YouTube
                                 etc. into account when normalizing urls.
 Note that this is different than activating
                                 --facebook or --youtube.